pagopa/io.italia.it/en/public-administrations.md

 <section class="container mw-60">
 	<div class="row">
 	<div class="col-md-8 internal-page__bodytable">
-	<p>The <b>IO</b> project sets out from the analysis of the needs of the citizens, being an advantage for all public entities that provide digital services.
-In fact, it provides the main functions necessary for interaction between the Public Administration and citizens, also thanks to the integration with the enabling platforms pagoPA, ANPR and SPID.</p>
+	<p>The <b>IO</b> is based on the analysis of the citizens’ needs.
+All public entities providing digital services will profit from <b>IO</b> as it provides the main functions necessary for the  interaction between the public administration and citizens, thanks also to the integration with the enabling platforms pagoPA, ANPR and SPID.</p>
-	<p>Organizations participating in the project will benefit from the open API (Application Programming Interface) of the <b>IO</b> platform for sending notifications and messages to citizens, completing economic transactions, sending and requesting user documents and managing general preferences.</p>
+	<p>Organizations participating in the project will be able to take advantage of  the open API (Application Programming Interface) of the <b>IO</b> platform in order to  send notifications and messages to citizens, complete economic transactions, send and request user documents, and manage general preferences.</p>
 	<p>Citizens will no longer need to provide and update their email address, mobile telephone number, bank details, preferred contact method, language spoken, etc., on each and every site.</p>
-	<p>To use the service, the institution (which must be explicitly taking part in the IO project), will need to avail of the tax code of the citizen, and obviously be authorized to utilize it.
-This can be done by an effective institutional mandate and/or because the citizen has actually signed the specific terms of use with regards to the institution.</p>
+	<p>To use the service, the institution (which must be explicitly taking part in the IO project), will need to use the citizens tax code and  must the necessary authorization to use it.
+The authorization is achieved through  an effective institutional mandate and/or because the citizen has signed the specific terms of use with regards to the institution.</p>
 		<a href="#onboard" class="font-weight-bold " >Do you represent a PA and want to add your services to <b>IO</b>?</a>
 	</div>
 	<div class="col-md-4" >